-Narendra Modi asks BJP leadership to provide names of ministers who skip Parliament duty
+Narendra Modi asks BJP leadership for names of ministers who skip Parliament duty

 Modi said the ongoing Monsoon Session could be extended if it was necessary to pass the government’s legislative measures.

-Prime Minister Narendra Modi on Tuesday warned Union ministers against skipping their roster duties in Parliament, and asked the Bharatiya Janata Party leadership to provide him names of those who were absent by the end of the day, PTI reported.
+Prime Minister Narendra Modi on Tuesday warned Union ministers against skipping their roster duties in Parliament and asked the Bharatiya Janata Party leadership to give him the names of those who were absent by the end of the day, PTI reported.
 During Parliament roster duty, the MPs are meant to be present in one of the Houses as government representatives.

 Modi gave the instructions while speaking at a BJP parliamentary party meeting.
 “The first impression is the last impression,” Modi said while addressing first-time MPs, according to The Indian Express.